Rephonic

 Key themes from listener reviews, highlighting what works and what could be improved about the show.

-Listeners appreciate the engaging and educational nature of the discussions, often highlighting the blend of humor and scientific inquiry.
+Listeners appreciate the engaging and educational nature of the content, often highlighting the chemistry between the hosts as a significant draw.

 Chart Rankings